JHU-PL-Lab/www-fpse/lists.md

 List.unzip @@ all_front_back_pairs [1;2;3;4;5;6];;
 ```

-* Note the use of `@@` here, recall it is function application but with "loose binding", avoids parens
+* Note the use of `@@` here, recall it is function application but with "loosest binding", avoids need for parens
 * Here is an even cooler way to write the same thing, with pipe operation `|>` (based on shell pipe `|`)

 ```ocaml